davidkhala/oracle/goldengate/free/README.md

 admin username: `oggadmin`

 # admin password
+assigned password contains
+- at least one lowercase, one uppercase, one digit, and one special
+- password length 8 - 30

 random generated password can be found first 3 log lines
 - `docker logs golden-gate | head -3`